 With roles in many of Tim Burton’s films, Les Miserables, and the Harry Potter franchise, Carter has more than proven she has a dramatic flair.
 And she’s already had experience playing a member of the royal family: She was nominated for an Oscar for her take on Queen Elizabeth, Margaret’s mother, in The King’s Speech.

 Next: Margaret’s husband will have a much bigger role in Season 3.

 4. Antony Armstrong-Jones

 Antony Armstrong-Jones made a big impression in Season 2 of The Crown.
 And his lust for life will likely continue to be a big story in Season 3, when we eventually see the dissolution of his marriage to Margaret.

 So far, we don’t have many clues as to who will play the princess’ photographer husband.
-Fans are dying to see someone like Game of Thrones’ Tobias Menzies tackle Armstrong-Jones’ tempestuous nature in the next two seasons.
+But someone like Masters of Sex‘s Michael Sheen could tackle Armstrong-Jones’ tempestuous nature in the next two seasons.